 - Put ice 4 or 5 ice cubes in a measuring cup and fill with cold water to about a cup.

-- Transfer dough to a barely floured surface and gather it together into a ball.
-Don't over work it or the dough will be tough.
-Wrap in plastic and refrigerate for an hour or up to 3 days.
+- Transfer the shaggy mass to a barely floured surface and gather it together into a ball.
+Don't overwork it, or the dough will be tough.
+Wrap it in plastic and refrigerate for at least 1 hour or up to 3 days.

-- When you're ready to use it, roll it on a lightly floured surface, starting from the middle and making sure the size is at least 1 inch bigger than the pan you're using.
+- When you're ready to use it, roll it on a lightly floured surface, starting from the middle and making sure the size is at least 1 inch larger than the pan you're using.
+Watch this video for rolling pie crust if you need guidance.

-- Carefully place in the ungreased pie pan.
+- Carefully place the pie dough round in the ungreased pie pan.
+Let it fill the pan without stretching it.
 Trim edges, prick the surface and refrigerate for 1 hour or freeze for half an hour.

-- Put foil and weights (I use dried beans) covering the dough surface and bake for 10 to 15 minutes.
-Lift foil and weights and continue baking for 10 more minutes, or until it's dry and starting to color.
+- Place a large piece of aluminum foil covering the dough surface, add weight (pie weights, dried beans, rice or flour) and bake for 10 to 15 minutes.
+Lift the foil with the weight and continue baking for 10 more minutes or until it's dry and barely starting to color.

 For the filling:

-- When it's a deep amber color and has a nutty aroma, remove from heat and let the bubbles subside.
+- When it's a deep amber color with a nutty aroma, remove it from heat and let the bubbles subside.
 The browned bit will go to the bottom.
+Transfer it to a shallow bowl and let the butter cool down a little.

-- Add browned butter, leaving sediments behind in the saucepan.
-Do this a bit at a time so the hot butter doesn't cook the eggs.
+- Add the browned butter, leaving sediments behind in the saucepan.
+Do this a bit at a time, mixing constantly.

-- Carefully add the butter mixture.
-I like to put the liquid in a measuring cup, put the pie in the oven and carefully add the liquid.
-That way I can fill it to the top without moving it.
+- Place the toasted pecans on the bottom of the pre-baked pie shell.
+Carefully add the butter mixture.
+I like to put the liquid in a measuring cup, put the pie in the oven, and carefully add the liquid.
+That way, I can fill it to the top without moving it.

-- Keep leftovers at room temperature for 2 day, wrapped or covered.
-Then refrigerate leftovers in plastic wrap.
+- Keep leftovers at room temperature for 2 days, covered.
+Then refrigerate covered in plastic wrap or in an airtight container to prevent dryness.

 Notes